MurithiDenisGitobu/EDA-Indian-Startup-Funding/README.md

 9. **investor**: Specifies the investors who have invested in the startup, shedding light on the financial backers of the company.

-10. **Data_year**: Represents the year associated with the data in the dataset.
+10. **year**: Represents the year associated with the data in the dataset.
 It indicates the year when the information was collected or the data corresponds to.

-11. **Broad_Stage**: This column may provide a broader categorization of the stage of development, giving a high-level overview of the startup's funding stage.